openfaas/docs/docs/cli/logs.md

 # Function Logs

-OpenFaaS provides access to function logs via an API and the CLI: `faas-cli logs NAME`.
+Via an extensible API, OpenFaaS provides access to function logs via the Gateway API and the CLI.
+This provides a simple and consistent way to access function logs regardless of your orchestration provider.

+The official `faas-swarm` and `faas-netes` providers stream logs directly from the cluster API, this means that you will get the same logs as when you use `docker service logs` and `kubectl logs`.
+OpenFaaS only wraps wraps the existing container-native log systems, so you can always access function logs via the orchestration CLIs.

-This command will stream the logs for the named function.
+The `faas-cli logs NAME` command will stream the logs for the named function.
 By default, it will attempt to follow the logs, but you can control the behavior of the stream using these flags

 ```sh
 --follow                 continue printing new logs until the end of the request, up to 30s (default true)